FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 touch config.js
 ```

 Inside of that config file, you are going to copy the OAuth info from the FusionAuth admin panel of your application, React Auth.
-To do so, on `localhost:9011`, navigate to `Applications -> React Auth -> View`  *You must copy in your own info!*
+To do so, on `localhost:9011`, navigate to "Applications", then the "React Auth" configuration, then click the "View" button.

-You also will need to generate an API key.
-To do so, navigate to `Settings -> API Keys` and click the green `+` button to add an API key.
-You can leave the Id field blank, FusionAuth will auto-generate an Id for you.
-For now, don't select any endpoint methods to create this as a super user key, which has access to all endpoints.
+You must copy in your unique versions of the following:
+- clientID
+- clientSecret
+- redirectURI
+- applicationID

 Here is what the page you will get this info from looks like: